top of page

 Margaret Munzer Loeb

-Margaret Munzer Loeb is a filmmaker and philanthropist who founded and manages MML Productions and Lismore Road, a non-profit educational production company.
-Recent film credits include “Plan C” (2023), “Ron Delsener Presents” (2023), “Found” (2021), “Driving While Black” (2020) and “Chasing Childhood” (2020).
-She earned a bachelor’s degree in history and visual arts from Brown University and a Master of Social Work degree from New York University.
-Margaret serves on the President’s Advisory Council on the Arts at Brown and previously served on the boards of Prep for Prep, PEN America, the National Institute for Reproductive Health, and the Center for Reproductive Rights.
+Margaret Munzer Loeb is a filmmaker and founder of MML Productions and Lismore Road, a nonprofit educational production company.
+Her recent executive producing credits include DRIVING WHILE BLACK (2020), FOUND (2021), PRETTY DIRTY: THE LIFE AND TIMES OF MARILYN MINTER (2025), SEIZED (2026), and NOGA (2026).
+She also co-directed CHASING CHILDHOOD (2020).
+Margaret earned a bachelor’s degree in history and visual arts from Brown University and a Master of Social Work from New York University.
+She serves on Brown’s President’s Advisory Council on the Arts and has previously served on the boards of Prep for Prep, PEN America, National Institute for Reproductive Health, and Center for Reproductive Rights.

 MARGARET MUNZER LOEB